finkelshtein/SunflowersWales/content/events/HolodomorEventCardiff2023/index.md

 ---
 title: Holodomor Anniversary event at Senedd

 summary: We commemorated the millions of Ukrainians who died from the Holodomor—Stalin's genocide of Ukrainian nation.

 share: false

 date: '2023-11-25'

 authors: [admin]
+cover:
+  image: featured.jpg
 ---

 A very touching event from the Welsh Government and Senedd, much appreciated!